Paraglider

 Much of Flyability's work in the sport, focuses around changing peoples perception of disability and their attitudes toward people with disabilities.
 Disability awareness, education and advice play key roles in Flyability's aims and objectives, as does the development of specialist equipment, training and flying techniques.

-Skywings is the only magazine dedicated to free flying in the United Kingdom, and is distributed by mail to around 6,500 BHPA members as part of their membership package.
+The BHPA also publishes Skywings, the only magazine dedicated to free flying in the United Kingdom.
+This glossy full colour magazine is distributed by mail to around 6,500 BHPA members each month as part of their membership package.

 Skywings magazine is also read by countless more hang gliding and paragliding pilots and organisations around the world who have purchased an International Skywings magazine subscription from our on-line shop.